 In addition, to her prodigious gifts as a vocalist, Jennifer’s swagger has attracted an elite cadre of modeling clients.
 She’s been featured in campaigns for Sean Combs, 50 Cent, and for brands like Deleon Tequila, Vaseline, Michelob Ultra, Bud Light, Pure Leaf Iced Tea, and Effen Vodka, among others.
 Currently, Jennifer is signed with State Management for Fit Modeling Division.

 Jennifer is a native New Yorker, and, in true Big Apple spirit, has a lively mix of cultures coursing through her.
-Her father is Irish and her mother is Puerto Rican, so she grew up with salsa music being as much of a household soundtrack as pop and R&B. Her dad is a lifelong stagehand and carpenter at the Metropolitan Opera, and his career has made an indelible impact on Jennifer, who studied theatre design and worked on the production team at the Met.
+As the child of an Irish father and Puerto Rican mother, she grew up with salsa music being as much of a household soundtrack as pop and R&B. Her dad is a lifelong stagehand and carpenter at the Metropolitan Opera, and his career has made an indelible impact on Jennifer, who studied theatre design and worked on the production team at the Met.
 “I grew up backstage, but I always wanted to be in front of the curtain,” she says.

 As a young teen she was signed to a development deal with music biz powerhouse Mike Mason (Mariah Carey, Tevin Campbell), who helped Jennifer hone her songwriting chops and explore the life of a professional musician.
 His impact on Jennifer remains to this day.
 However, Jennifer’s promising start in music was cut short when she found herself in a toxic cycle of self-medicating from depression.
 “Up until then, everything I had done led to nowhere.
 I had to pick myself up,” she confides.